jradd/django-newproj-template/readme.md

 Open the _id_rsa.pub_ file on the virtual box for editing.

-    (vm) $ vi ~/.ssh/id_rsa.pub
+    (vm) $ nano ~/.ssh/id_rsa.pub

 Copy the public key in a new Terminal window:

     (host) $ cat ~/.ssh/id_rsa.pub|pbcopy

-Return to vi on the Virtual Machine.
-Paste, save and quit vi.
-If you're unfamiliar with vi/vim commands type or press the following keys/combos one line at a time:
+Return to nano on the Virtual Machine.
+Paste, exit and save changes.

-    i
-    command + v
-    esc
-    :wq

 Open the _id_rsa_ file on the virtual box for editing.
 In the Terminal window that is SSH'd into the virtual box run:

-    (vm) $ vi ~/.ssh/id_rsa
+    (vm) $ nano ~/.ssh/id_rsa

 Copy the private key.
 In the Terminal window on your host machine run:

     (host) $ cat ~/.ssh/id_rsa|pbcopy

-Return to vi on the Virtual Machine.
-Paste, save and quit vi.
-If you're unfamiliar with vi/vim commands type or press the following keys/combos one line at a time:
+Return to nano on the Virtual Machine.
+Paste, exit and save changes.

-    i
-    command + v
-    esc
-    :wq

-Change permissions of the _id_rsa_ file.
+Change permissions of the `id_rsa` file.

     (vm) $ chmod 600 ~/.ssh/id_rsa